AllLiver/Froggi/README.md

  - sponsors (folder): any png file you put in here will be cycled every 5 seconds if you press the show sponsors button on the dashboard or countdown page, note it will only load these on app startup
  - teams (folder): this folder contains the images, names, and jersey color of all team presets you set
  - login (folder): this folder is not for manual editing and contains login information
  - config.cfg (file): this file is where you can set the address the server listens on and the background color of the overlay page in RGB format
+When logging into the web interface for the first time you will be prompted to create a login for the web interface.
+After creating a login simply sign in, upload team presets, and start streaming!

 # Installation
 Pre-compiled binaries will be under [releases](https://github.com/AllLiver/FOSSO/releases "releases")